chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print all possible combinations of two letters
+script that prints a number with two decimals